-Rococo and Neo-Classical Portraits
+Rococo and Neoclassical Portraits

-The Death of Marat (1793) by the Neo
+Death of Marat (1793)

-Classical artist Jacques-Louis David.
+By Jacques-Louis David.

 If the seventeenth century had been an age of warfare and religious confrontation, the eighteenth century was a calmer Age of Reason and Enlightenment.

-This was reflected in two differing styles of painting: the first was Rococo - a light-hearted, whimsical style of decorative art supported by Louis XV and Madame de Pompadour, and exemplified by Jean-Antoine Watteau, Jean-Honore Fragonard, Francois Boucher and Giambattista Tiepolo; later, a second style emerged known as Neoclassical art.
-Most influential in architecture, the more serious, heroic Neoclassical style of fine art was, like Rococo, centered on France though it soon spread across the world.
+This was reflected in two differing styles of painting: the first was Rococo - a light-hearted, whimsical style of decorative art supported by Louis XV and Madame de Pompadour, and exemplified by Jean-Antoine Watteau, Jean-Honore Fragonard, Francois Boucher and Giambattista Tiepolo; later, a second style emerged known as Neoclassical painting.
+Most influential in architecture, the more serious, heroic style of Neoclassical art was, like Rococo, centered on France though it soon spread across the world.
 These two 18th century schools of painting gave rise to two differing styles of portrait art.

 WORLD'S TOP PORTRAITURE